-- Speeding: This is the single most common driver misbehavior that causes deadly motor vehicle accidents.
-About 17% of all fatal car accidents involved speeding.
+- Speeding: Someone’s impatience could cost you your life.
+Speeding is the leading cause of deadly motor vehicle accidents – about 17% of all fatal car accidents involved speeding drivers.

-- Failure to stay in a lane or yield the right-of-way: Migrating out of a lane of traffic and failing to yield the right-of-way each contributes to more than 7% of all fatal car accidents in the U.S.
+- Failure to stay in a lane or yield the right-of-way: Swerving, weaving, and other erratic driving behaviors can cause fatal car accidents.
+These contribute to more than 7% of all fatal car accidents in the country.

-- Distracted driving: Nearly 6% of all deadly auto crashes involve at least one distracted motorist.
+- Distracted driving: A text you send on the road could be your last.
+Nearly 6% of all deadly auto crashes involve at least one distracted motorist.

-- Failures to buckle up: Wearing a seatbelt can cut the risk of severe and fatal injuries in half whenever car wrecks happen.
-About 47% of those who are killed in motor vehicle accidents were not wearing a seatbelt at the time of the collision.
+- Not wearing seatbelts: Wearing a seatbelt reduces the risk of injury and death in a car accident.
+Buckle up for this fact: nearly HALF of all people killed in motor vehicle accidents were not wearing a seatbelt at the time of their collision.

-In some cases, multiple forms of negligence can play a role in a single deadly wreck.
-For instance, impaired drivers are more likely to speed and migrate out of their lane of traffic, increasing the risks of accidents and life-threatening injuries.
+In some cases, more than one of these risk factors combine to result in a single deadly wreck.
+For example, impaired drivers are more likely to ignore speed limits and swerve out of their lane, increasing the risks of accidents.